HungryProton/scatter/README.md

 ### Project on floor ignores my colliders
 There is [a known bug in Godot](https://github.com/godotengine/godot/issues/43744) when raycasting from a tool script.
-After moving the colliders of you scene, the physic world is not synced with their new position, so you have to hit the `Rebuild` button in the inspector, under the modifier stack.
+After moving your colliders, the physic world is not synced with their new position, so you have to hit the `Rebuild` button in the inspector, under the modifier stack.
 Hit it once after you made modifications to your scene.